dola57/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor
+# Rock Paper Scissor
-A simple Rock Paper Scissor game using JavaScript and DOM.
+A simple Rock Paper Scissor website using JavaScript and DOM.